-For the exercise, participants will be assigned to one of the teams listed below.
+For the exercise, students will be assigned to one of the four teams listed below.
 Please divide the issues to be addressed in the argument equitably among your team members.
 The teams will address each issue in the following order:

-Protester WCME Agency WCH Intervenor WE Joseph Dobbert Jacob Green Sareesh Rawat Joseph Tinger Keith Montoya
+Protester WCME Protester PGP Agency WCH Intervenor WE

 Each team should expect to have 3 minutes to address each issue listed below.
-PowerPoint slides are allowed -- each team using slides should send its package of slides to Professor Yukins (cyukins@law.gwu.edu) at least one hour before the session begins.
-At their discretion, the Board members (who will be played by administrative judges and senior procurement attorneys) may allow time for rebuttal.
+No PowerPoints will be allowed.
+At their discretion, the Board members (who will be played by senior procurement attorneys) may allow time for rebuttal.